-The LobbyFacts organisers believe that there needs to be substantial reform of the EU lobby transparency rules.
+At LobbyFacts, we believe that there needs to be an overhaul of the lobby transparency regime at the EU level.

 Lobby transparency reveals the lobby pressures on decision-makers and can help to ensure that they listen to a variety of views when making policy; transparency can illustrate lobbying imbalances in terms of staff numbers and spending power; and it can substantially reduce unethical or unscrupulous lobbying.
-Ultimately, lobby transparency should lead to better public policy-making.
+Lobby transparency is essential in the drive for public interest decision-making.

 In particular, we demand that:

 - The current imperfect voluntary EU lobby register becomes legally-binding, with sanctions for those who post inaccurate data or who refuse to join; alongside more comprehensive disclosure requirements so that the register data becomes an accurate reflection of lobbying in Brussels